-The deadline for projects to be completed is end of November of that calendar year.
-Occasionally, some projects may continue later in the year or year-round (and that's fine), but the grant itself must be spent on costs by that deadline, and you must submit your Project Story, photos and Media Release form on or before November 30.
+The deadline for projects to be completed is mid March of the next calendar year.
+Occasionally, some projects may continue later in the year or year-round (and that's fine), but the grant itself must be spent on costs by that deadline, and you must submit your Project Story, photos and Media Release form on or before March 15 of the following year.